michaelwoodworth/AMRFinder_scripts/README.md

 ### 8. Figures in R

+For the following steps in R, I usually download the tsv files from earlier steps on my personal machine for vizualization/analysis in RStudio.

 These steps walk through production of a gene RPKM lineplot and heatmap.
 Of note, the heatmap step is also a useful way to present presence/absence of gene binary matrix tables from step 6.2 (01_amrfinder_binary_matrix.py) if working with genomes or if gene coverage is not of primary interest.

 - Data needs to be loaded in R with package dependencies (after installation).
+- The MEP package is available [here](https://github.com/michaelwoodworth/MEP_r), and can be installed with devtools.

 ```R
 # load packages